 Woods’ character has a problem that should sound familiar to anyone who has seen Out of the Past.
 His girlfriend stole a wad of his money and took off for Mexico, and he needs an ethically flexible, off-the-payroll stooge to fetch her back.
 The first third of Against All Odds comes close to greatness, creating a world that oozes corruption out of every pore, and where danger and self-immolation are the only forms of integrity left.

-Eventually, Terry finds his femme fatale, a lithe and smoldering con woman named Jessie who is played by Rachel Ward.
-It does not suffice in the least to say that Ward is no Jane Greer – she may not even be Phoebe Cates.
-Forget the fact that Jessie seems to be the Australian daughter of American parents, and imagine how much this film would improve if Sigourney Weaver, Debra Winger, Nastassja Kinski, Jamie Lee Curtis, or any number of other enticingly androgynous female stars of the 1980s got cast instead.
-Ward was hot off the huge TV success of The Thorn Birds when this film got made, but her acting career plummeted pretty swiftly afterward, and it’s not hard to see why – the film starts its steep slide downhill the moment she shows up onscreen.
+Eventually, Terry finds his femme fatale.
+She’s a lithe and smoldering con woman named Jessie who is played by Rachel Ward.
+It does not suffice in the least to say that Ward is no Jane Greer.
+She may not even be Phoebe Cates.
+Forget the fact that Jessie seems to be the Australian daughter of American parents, and imagine how much this film would improve with Sigourney Weaver, Debra Winger, Nastassja Kinski, Jamie Lee Curtis, or any number of other enticingly androgynous female stars of the 1980s.
+Ward was hot off the success of The Thorn Birds at the time, but her acting career plummeted swiftly afterward.
+It’s not hard to see why, since Against All Odds starts its steep slide downhill the moment she shows up onscreen.

-After some token banter, Terry and Jessie become sexually involved, forgoing their responsibilities back in America to frolic on the beach and make goo-goo eyes at each other in absurdly opulent beach huts.
-This point is where the film is probably most familiar to fans of 1980s pop culture, as these scenes form the bulk of the Phil Collins music video for “Against All Odds (Take a Look at Me Now),” a #1 hit that also got nominated for an Academy Award.
-It lost to “What’s Love Got to Do With It” from Mad Max Beyond Thunderdome, so no harm no foul there.
-A steamy music video of the Collins song played in heavy rotation on MTV.
+After some token banter, Terry and Jessie forgo their responsibilities back in America to frolic on the beach and make goo-goo eyes in absurdly opulent beach huts.
+These scenes form the bulk of the Phil Collins music video for “Against All Odds (Take a Look at Me Now),” a #1 hit that also got nominated for an Academy Award.
+It lost to “What’s Love Got to Do With It” from Mad Max Beyond Thunderdome, so no harm no foul.

-These scenes are silly but still pretty sexy, and they do lead to the aforementioned Mayan ruin canoodle.
-It’s in the final third where Hackford fumbles the ball, relying on an overwrought electronic score and pretentious jump cuts to convey psychological turmoil, while still reveling in the hoariest of genre cliches.
-Against All Odds has its moments, but too often the film plays less like an official remake of Out of the Past and more like an unofficial prequel to Tequila Sunrise.
+The steamy sex scenes are silly but still pretty steamy, and they do lead to the aforementioned canoodle in the Mayan ruins.
+Unfortunately, Hackford fumbles the ball in the final third, relying on an overwrought electronic score and pretentious jump cuts while still reveling in the hoariest of genre cliches.
+Against All Odds too often plays less like an official remake of Out of the Past and more like an unofficial prequel to Tequila Sunrise.